The theology company logo

 back

-Dennett, Daniel C, Breaking the Spell: Religion as a Natural Phenomenon, Penguin Viking 2006 Jacket: 'In this daring and important new book, DCD seeks to uncover the origins of this remarkable family of phenomena that means so much to so many people, and to discuss why--and how--they have commanded allegiance, become so potent and shaped so many lives so strongly.
-What are the psychological dnd cultural soils in which eligion first took root?
+Dennett, Daniel C, Breaking the Spell: Religion as a Natural Pheno, Penguin Viking 2006 Jacket: 'In this daring and important new book, DCD seeks to uncover the origins of this remarkable family of phenomena that means so much to so many people, and to discuss why--and how--they have commanded allegiance, become so potent and shaped so many lives so strongly.
+What are the psychological dnd cultural soils in which religion first took root?
 Is it an addiction or a genuine need that we should try to perserve at any cost?
 Is it the product of blind evolutionary instinct or rational choice?
 Do those who believe in God have good resons for doing so?
 Are people right to say that the best way to live the good life is through religion.
 In a spirited argument that ranges through biology, history, and psychology, D explores how religion evolved from folk beliefs anbd how these early "wild" strains of religion were then carefully and consciously domesticated.
 At the motives pf religion's stewards entered this process, such features as secrecy, and systematic invulnberability to disproof emerged.
 D contends that this protective veneer of mystery needs to be removed so that religions can be better understood, and--more important--he argues that the widespread assumption that they are the necessary foundation of morality can no longer be supported. ... '

 Amazon